rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

    key-hash ssh-rsa CCA79DBB37A7EA060C781DA2767509C0
 ```

 You can see that `thubbard` has to use a password but `mhubbard` can use a password or SSH keys.
 User `mhubbard` has two keys listed because I generated keys on my Ubuntu machine and my M1 MacBook Air.
-I could have copiied my private key from Ubuntu to the MacBook but I wanted to show two keys.
+I could have copied my private key from Ubuntu to the MacBook but I wanted to show two keys.

 !!!
 Note